 Just like how they require different tank sizes, they also require different other things as well.
 To solve the tank issue, you can and will have to buy separate tanks for each, but keep in mind that when it comes to bearded dragons, these tanks can run a little on the higher side because of how large they are.

 As for the leopard gecko terrarium, they are much smaller in size, so they don’t require nearly as much room although their tanks are still fairly large.
-For their tank, I always recommend my personal favorite and that’s this 20-gallon tank by Exo Terra on Amazon as well.
+For their tank, I always recommend my personal favorite and that’s this tank by Exo Terra.

 For baby geckos, a 20-gallon tank will do just fine up until they reach adulthood and beyond.
 But with baby bearded dragons, a 120-gallon tank might be a little overwhelming, so it’s best to do what others have done and section off parts of the tank and then remove these sections as they get older.
 That’s what I did with my bearded dragon and have never had any type of issues doing it this way.
 If you look online, you can see that many others have done it as well.